Isin, Nigeria

-Isin is a Local Government Area in Kwara State, Nigeria.
-Isin Local Government Area of Kwara State was created from the old Irepodun Local Government Area in 1996 with the headquarters at Owu-Isin.
+Isin is a local government area in Kwara State, Nigeria.
+It was created from the old Irepodun LGA in 1996 with the headquarters at Owu-Isin.
 It has an area of 633 km^{2} and a population of 59,738 at the 2006 census.

 The postal code of the area is 251.

 Isin settlement

-Isin comprises several towns and communities including Isanlu Isin, Iji- Isin, Ijara isin, Owu isin, Iwo, Oke-Aba, Oke-Onigbin, Alla, Edidi, Odo-Eku, Oba, Pamo, Oloponda, Igbesi, Eleyin, Kudu-Owode etc. To the north of Isin are Igbajaland, Oraland and Ireland; to the west are Ajasse Ipo and Oro; to the east are Oro-Ago and Olla Town and Osi in Ekiti LG; while to the south are Apaland, Arandun and Omu-Aran.
+Isin comprises several towns and communities including Isanlu Isin, Iji- Isin, Ijara isin, Owu Isin, Iwo, Oke-Aba, Oke-Onigbin, Alla, Edidi, Odo-Eku, Oba, Pamo, Oloponda, Igbesi, Eleyin, Kudu-Owode, Olla etc. To the north of Isin are Igbajaland, Oraland and Ireland; to the west are Ajasse Ipo and Oro; to the east are Oro-Agọ in Ifelodun LG and Osi in Ekiti LG; while to the south are Apaland, Arandun and Omu-Aran.

 Origin

 The Isin people are stock of the Igbomina.
 Although the Yoruba language is spoken in Isin, the dialect concurs with major Igbomina.
 They also migrated from Ife and Oyo.
 However, there are some Isin Towns whose founders migrated from outside these two states.
 Owu-Isin also migrated from Osun State and the first settlement to have a kingdom in Yorubaland.